College visits are so exciting! Sure, they can be nerve-wracking and your student might have a million questions all at once:

 - When are your office hours?
 Is it easy for students to get their questions answered?

 These questions are only a starting point.
-Write down questions you have ahead of time.
-You can tailor a lot of them to your personal situation.
+Write down questions you and your child have ahead of time.
+You can tailor a lot of them to your child’s personal situation.

 Also, don’t just visit one!
-Visit several colleges so you can compare and contrast them.
+Visit several colleges so you and your child can compare and contrast them.
 Also, consider avoiding just the grand tour of state universities.
 Check out private colleges and even community colleges, too.
-The only way you can find your best fit is to visit a lot of colleges.
+The only way you can find the best fit for your high schooler is to visit a lot of colleges.

-Listen to the information provided by your admission
+Listen to the information provided by the admission counselor, talk to current students